nukemberg/opsschool-os-intro/ami-from-scratch/README.md

 echo 'admin ALL=(ALL) NOPASSWD:ALL' > /etc/sudoers.d/00_admin
 ```

 To allow the user to login with an ssh key we need to integrate with EC2's metadata API.
 The metadata API is available from an EC2 instance on `http://169.254.169.254/latest/meta-data/` (try it!) and in the old days we used to fetch the SSH public key from it directly.
-Nowdays there's a utility designed to do just that (and much more) called [`could-init`](https://cloudinit.readthedocs.io/en/latest/).
+Nowadays there's a utility designed to do just that (and much more) called [`could-init`](https://cloudinit.readthedocs.io/en/latest/).
 In this exercise we won't use it and do things ourselves.

 ```
 apt install -y ssh